Habitat for Humanity begins work on new Georgia community

-The organization, which helps build and improve affordable homes, broke ground on the Century Place development in Brunswick on Thursday.
+The organization, which helps build and improve affordable homes, recently broke ground on the Century Place development in Brunswick.

 The organization’s Glynn County affiliate purchased the undeveloped, wooded lot in 2019 with funds from donors and grants, The Brunswick News reported.

-The chairman of the Glenn County affiliate’s board of directors, Mason Waters, said the project will also be the first to have a homeowner’s association and added that the development was necessary to provide safer housing options in the Brunswick area.
+Mason Waters, chairman of the Glenn County affiliate’s board of directors, said the project will also be the first to have a homeowner’s association and added the development was necessary to provide safer housing options in the Brunswick area.

 Waters said staff has identified the first four homeowners for the neighborhood, and those and others will contribute to building the homes.